Calculation jobs and batch system

 Send an email at both events (and in some other special cases).

 Please note: if you submit a lot of distinct jobs separately, at least the same number of emails will be generated.
-In the past, this problem has caused the mail servers of the TU Darmstadt to be blacklisted as “spamming hosts” by several mail and internet service providers.
-The mail and groupware team of the HRZ was having a lot of efforts to revert this.
+In the past, this problem has caused the mail servers of the TU Darmstadt to be blacklisted as “spamming hosts” by several mail and internet service providers, refusing to receive any further mail from the TU Darmstadt.

 Avoid this by